 When it comes to sexual health, there are lots of things you can do to minimise the risks of contracting STIs and HIV.

-What steps you can take will largely depend on the type of sex you enjoy having.
+What steps you can take to reduce risk will largely depend on the type of sex you enjoy having.

 Check out the information below to see the risk associated with different kinds of sex.